Lowest Phone Price vs Total Cost: Which Mobile Plan Is Cheaper in Singapore?

 Choose a SIM Only plan if you:

-Prefer lower monthly commitments
+Prefer lower monthly payments for connectivity

-Choose a mobile plan if you:
+Choose a Phone plan if you:

 Why total cost matters more today?